Motorcycle Insurance Minimum Requirements in Iowa

 - Submit a copy of civil damage action decision that relieves you of all responsibility for expenses relating to the accident.

-If you need to show proof of financial responsibility to regain your motorcycle license following an OWI suspension or revocation, you can ask your insurance carrier to file Form SR-22 (Certificate of Automobile Liability Insurance) with the Office of Driver Services.
+If you need to show proof of financial responsibility to regain your motorcycle license following an OWI suspension or revocation, you can ask your insurance carrier to file Form SR-22 (Certificate of Automobile Liability Insurance) with the Customer Services Bureau.
 If this is not possible, the alternative is to file a surety bond, cash, or securities of $55,000.

 Two-Wheeled Vehicles Defined

-Call the Office of Driver Services at (800) 532-1121 if you are not sure whether your vehicle requires motorcycle insurance.
+Call the Customer Services Bureau at (515) 239-1101 if you are not sure whether your vehicle requires motorcycle insurance.

 How Coverage Affects Helmet Requirements